ROVI-org/thevenin/docs/source/development/issues_and_features.rst

 Getting Help
 ------------
 If you're unsure whether your contribution fits within the scope of the project or if you need help getting started, feel free to ask questions by commenting on issues or reaching out to the maintainers.
-Collaboration is key to the success of Thevenin, and we're here to support you.
+Collaboration is key to the success of ``thevenin``, and we're here to support you.